Posted on: Wednesday 19th August, 2020

 Other factors which might influence your decision to put an employment contract in place include potential eligibility for sickness pay as an employee.
 Other statutory entitlements should the company need to be liquidated include arrears of salary and holiday pay.

-Redundancy Claim can provide more detailed information on the merits and potential drawbacks of establishing a contract of employment as a director, taking into account your own personal circumstances.
+CFS Redundancy Payments can provide more detailed information on the merits and potential drawbacks of establishing a contract of employment as a director, taking into account your own personal circumstances.
 Call today to arrange a same-day meeting free-of-charge.
-RCUK are Authorised and Regulated by the Financial Conduct Authority.
-Authorisation No 830522.
+CFS are Authorised and Regulated by the Financial Conduct Authority.
+Authorisation No 830857.
 You can check our registration here.

 Does accepting a new job offer before the date of redundancy prevent a director making a claim for redundancy to the RPS